Jax-Hax/Natural-Selection/README.md

 # Natural Selection

 This was made in 1 and a half months for the Svelte Hackathon.
 I used SvelteKit, along with BabylonJS and ChartJS.
-I also used Svelte Sliders from https://github.com/simeydotme/svelte-range-slider-pips.
+I also used Svelte Sliders from [simeydotme's svelte range sliders](https://github.com/simeydotme/svelte-range-slider-pips).

 ## The Demo Video is here: [Natural Selection](https://drive.google.com/file/d/1fkvNVGUmZPxEDvorXOkXhrt_CrJXHqSw/view?usp=sharing)